Ferrari 250: 250 Europa

 The 250 Europa, introduced at the 1953 Paris Motor Show, was the only one of the family to use a different engine, sporting the 2963 cc Lampredi V12 based on a design for Formula One 3.3 L engine.
 It was a square engine, with 68 mm of bore and stroke, developing 200 PS at 6,300 rpm, with three Weber 36DCF (or DCZ) carburettors, and mated to a 4-speed transmission.

 With the long 2800 mm wheelbase and Ferrari 375 America-style bodies, it was designed as a grand tourer.
 Three different rear axle ratios were offered to customers, providing an estimated top speed between 180-217 kph depending on the ratio.
 Both 250 Europa and 375 America shared the same chassis, wheelbase and mechanicals apart for the engine.
-The bodywork was designed by Giovanni Michelotti and constructed by Pinin Farina and Vignale.
+The majority of bodywork were designed by Pinin Farina.
+Some had bodies designed by Giovanni Michelotti and constructed by Vignale.
 Styling resembled the 375 America and 340 Mexico coupes.
 22 were made, including 17 Pinin Farina-built coupes, 4 Vignale coupes, 1 Pinin Farina cabriolet and 1 Vignale cabriolet.
 Two were later converted by the Ferrari factory to 375 America specification (chassis 0315AL and 0353EU).